velartrill/velartrill.github.io/orig/kestrel.md

 "Thermobarics," says Jay in a quiet voice, like someone who's just been shown a pile of corpses without warning.
 I flinch, realization dawning.
 Nishvir nods solemnly.

 "That's it exactly.
-Thermobaric weapons are usually fired in the open salvo of any conflict between void-craft, especially if you can take the enemy by surprise.
+Thermobaric weapons are usually fired in the opening salvo of any conflict between void-craft, especially if you can take the enemy by surprise.
 If you hit them before they've purged atmo, that's it, it's over.
 A wall of fire will gut their ship from the inside out.
-Only ships with separate atmosphere compartments stand a chance of surviving even one hit intact.
+Only ships with discrete atmosphere compartments stand a chance of surviving even one hit intact.

 "So if your ship is attacked or combat seems to impend, ship atmosphere will be rapidly vented and drained to high-pressure storage tanks throughout the vessel.
 Without your suit to alert you and wake you up to don a helm, you would likely suffocate in your sleep -- it's impossible to sustain consciousness below a certain level of pressure.
 Depending on your phase of sleep the ship's sonic alarms *might* be able to wake you in time, but an electric jolt to the nerves will wake you from anything short of a coma."